I followed the guard up to the second floor of the inn and entered Xie Wuyuan's room. The air was thick with the smell of medicine.

 "I eat, cough...
 I believe her."
 Xie Wuyuan spoke again, his voice weak.

-I didn't finish my sentence.
+I didn't continue.

 "No need to thank me."
 I put away the silver needle.
 "According to the rules of the martial world, the consultation fee is one thousand taels.
 After the poison is resolved, no credit will be extended."